bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 -> composer require codeception/codeception --dev
 ```

+The "--dev" means we only need this in dev mode.
 If everything is working, you will see composer adding the dependency in composer.json

 ```
 # composer.json